rsauvehoover/wandering_inn_scraper/new_architecture.md

 # New Scraper

 - Handle patreon and other password based forms
+  - Chapters which are detected to be a patreon chapter have `early_access` set
+    - early access chapters will not be have an epub generated if `SkipPasswordProtectedChapters` is configured to `true`
+    - early access chapters will be re-downloaded on each run, to ensure they are properly updated once they are no longer early access (i.e. title has changed)
   - Detect whether a chapter is locked behind a form and then post a request to get auth cookies (assuming usual wordpress sites)
   - In general, any request that fails to authenticate, or has